 BJA, OJJDP, and OVC play a significant role in implementing the various programs from the Recovery Act.
-To learn more about OJP programs and related Recovery Act funding, please refer to Table 1.
+To learn more about OJP programs and related Recovery Act funding, please refer to Table 1 on the next page.

 Table 1: OJP Programs Receiving Recovery Act Funding